lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 // errors

 /**
+ * @notice Couldn't initialize the contract.
- * @dev Reverts when there is no revert reason bubbled up by the contract created when initializing */ error ContractInitializationFailed();
+ * @dev Reverts when there is no revert reason bubbled up by the created contract when initializing */ error ContractInitializationFailed();

 /**
- * @dev Reverts when msg.value sent to {deployCreate2AndInitialize} function is not equal to the sum of the
+ * @dev Reverts when `msg.value` sent to {deployCreate2AndInitialize(..)} function is not equal to the sum of the `initializeCalldataMsgValue` and `constructorMsgValue`
- * `initializeCalldataMsgValue` and `constructorMsgValue` */
+ */
 error InvalidValueSum();